envato-archive/awsraw/README.md

 ## Status

-Note that master is currently a pre-release of 1.0, and has a different API to the 0.1 release.
+Note that master is currently a pre-release of 1.0, so to install it as a gem you'll need to use `gem install --pre awsraw`, or declare use `gem 'awsraw', '~>1.0.0.alpha'` in your `Gemfile`.

+1.0 has a different API to 0.1.
 If you need the old code, see the [0.1-maintenance](https://github.com/envato/awsraw/tree/0.1-maintenance) branch.